-Shannon Jackson is the Richard and Rhoda Goldman Chair in the Arts and Humanities at the University of California, Berkeley, where she is Professor of Rhetoric and of Theater, Dance and Performance Studies.
-She is also the Director of the Arts Research Center.
+Shannon Jackson is the Cyrus and Michele Hadidi Chair in the Humanities at the University of California, Berkeley, where she is Professor of Rhetoric and of Theater, Dance and Performance Studies.
+She has recently been appointed the new Vice-Chancellor for Arts and Design.
 Shannon’s most recent book is Social Works: Performing Art, Supporting Publics (Routledge 2011), and her previous books include Lines of Activity: Performance, Historiography, and Hull-House Domesticity (2000) and Professing Performance: Theatre in the Academy from Philology to Performativity (2004).
 She is currently completing a book about new media performance (for M.I.T.
 Press), an edited collection of keywords in contemporary art and performance in collaboration with the Pew Center for Art and Heritage, and a third book on cross-art coalition with the working title, “The Way We Perform Now.”

 Shannon has received numerous awards, including a 2015 John Simon Guggenheim Fellowship, the Lilla Heston Award for Outstanding Scholarship in Performance Studies (NCA), the ATHE Best Book Award, Honorable Mention for the John Hope Franklin Prize, the Kahan Scholar’s Prize in Theatre History (ASTR), and the Arts and Humanities Outstanding Service Award.
 She has received fellowships from the Spencer Foundation and the National Endowment for the Humanities, as well as several collaborative project grants from the Walter and Elise Haas Fund, UCIRA, the Creative Work Fund, the San Francisco Foundation, and the LEF Foundation.